TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Performance Evaluation

 We used three datasets in this experiment: \begin{enumerate} \item RICO~\cite{deka_rico_uist17}, a large-scale dataset of mobile app screenshots. \item A crowdsourced \textit{UI tappability} dataset~\cite{schoop2022predicting}, where each UI element is labeled ``tappable'' or ``not tappable.'' \item A crowdsourced \textit{widget captioning} dataset~\cite{li2020widget}, where each UI element has a caption about its functionality. \end{enumerate}

-The UI tappability and widget captioning datasets \edit{were both developed on}{are} random subsets of the RICO dataset.
+The UI tappability and widget captioning datasets are random subsets of the RICO dataset.
 The intersection of the two datasets contained 2,041 UI elements from 1,086 screens.
-Each element in the widget captioning dataset \edit{contained}{had} two or three human-generated captions.
-Two of the authors independently reviewed and manually removed 815 \edit{those elements where the}{elements whose} captions appear\del{ed} to describe different functionalities (e.g., one is ``filter results'' and the other is ``menu bar'').
+Each element in the widget captioning dataset had two or three human-generated captions.
+Two of the authors independently reviewed and manually removed 815 elements whose captions appear to describe different functionalities (e.g., one is ``filter results'' and the other is ``menu bar'').
 These inconsistencies are likely due to screenshot inconsistencies or crowdworker errors from the original dataset.
 The final dataset contained 1,226 unique elements from 813 screens.